matthiask/html-sanitizer/README.rst

 - ``autolink``: Enable lxml_'s autolinker_.
 May be either a boolean or a dictionary; a dictionary is passed as keyword arguments to ``autolink``.
-- ``element_filters``: Additional filters that are called on all elements in the tree.
-The tree is processed in reverse depth-first order.
-Under certain circumstances elements are processed more than once (search the code for ``backlog.append``)
 - ``sanitize_href``: A callable that gets anchor's ``href`` value and returns a sanitized version.
 The default implementation checks whether links start with a few allowed prefixes, and if not, returns a single hash (``#``).
+- ``element_preprocessors`` and ``element_postprocessors``: Additional
+  filters that are called on all elements in the tree.
+The tree is processed in reverse depth-first order.
+Under certain circumstances elements are processed more than once (search the code for ``backlog.append``).
+Preprocessors are run before whitespace normalization, postprocessors afterwards.

 Settings can be specified partially when initializing a sanitizer instance, but are still checked for consistency.
 For example, it is not